Tips to avoid procrastination.

 And you’re going to also want to set-up screen time on your phone, block websites on your router, delete apps etc and do all you can to remove digital distractions.

 My last tip to set yourself up for success is to visualise your future self having done the thing.
 Can you see yourself completing the task, and how will you feel when it’s done?
 There are lots of great guided meditations available online that can help with visualisation, and I’ve got a specific procrastination meditation available to the members of my programme, Project Manage Your Life.
-This can be helpful to get your started.
+This can be helpful to get you started on the task that you are procrastinating.

 What next?
 How you can work with me: